Edspresso episode 7: understanding how creativity develops, with Ronald Beghetto

 To find out, we speak to Ronald Beghetto, a Professor of Educational Psychology, and Director of Innovation House at the University of Connecticut.
 Ron has authored several popular books, including most recently: Beautiful Risks: Having the Courage to Teach and Learn Creatively.

 Credits: Recording and production by Jennifer Macey (Audiocraft), editing by Andy Maher, and voiceovers by Sally Kohlmayer.
+The views expressed in Edspressos are those of the interviewees and do not necessarily represent the views of the NSW Department of Education.

 Transcript for Episode 7: Understanding how creativity develops